acharaakshit/RNA-seq_pipeline/README.md

 # RNA-seq_pipeline

-These are the selection test scripts for the GSOC-project 'Creating a new pipeline for long-read RNA-seq using StringTie v2'

-NOTE: Please give co-authorship if you are using or modifying this code!
+Background:

+The majority of contemporary genomics and transcriptomics research is carried out using short-read technology such as the output of Illumina sequencers.
+However, newer long-read technologies such as PacBio and Oxford Nanopore (ONT) are becoming more prevalent due to the advantages they offer over short reads.
+The main advantage of long reads is that they span a much larger portion of the genome or transcriptome, making it easier to detect events such as structural variants or isoforms.
+As more researchers begin to take advantage of long reads, GenPipes needs to evolve and support long-read technology in its main pipelines.

-You need to install Stringtie v2 , tablemaker in your system and add them to the system path.
+You need to install Stringtie v2 , tablemaker, minimap2 and samtools in your system and add them to the system path.
 Also install the ballgown library in R.

+Please store everything in your home directory, custom paths have not been provided.

 Approach 1